ManuelPOISSON/security-twin/README.md

 nothing to do

 - **Option B**
-run the command to produce a file `data-ISLAB` containing raw
+run the command to produce a file `data-ISLAB`.
 ```bash
 # TODO
 ```
+the command uses our data collector to query ISLAB, an example information system made of 8 VMs configured as described in the paper.

 ### 2- Populate the data model